-- Intensive blood sugar control during pregnancy can reduce the risk for health complications for both mothers and babies.
+- Intensive blood sugar control during pregnancy can reduce the risk of health complications for both mothers and babies.
 Doctors recommend that pregnant women with pre-existing diabetes monitor their blood sugar levels up to 8 times daily.
-This includes checking your blood glucose before each meal, 1 - 2 hours after a meal, at bedtime, and possibly during the night.
+This includes checking your blood glucose before each meal, 1 to 2 hours after a meal, at bedtime, and possibly during the night.

 - Insulin needs increase during the pregnancy, especially during the last 3 months.
 Your doctor may recommend increasing your insulin dosage during this time.

 - Consult a registered dietician to help adjust your food plan during pregnancy.